ibm-cloud-docs/vpc/file_storage_vpc_create.md

 Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability and adjustable bandwidth values.

 The following example shows how to create 40-GB regional file share with 125 Mbps bandwidth.
-This file share is created with security group access mode and with provider-managed encryption.
+This file share is created with provider-managed encryption.
 The file share is created in the region that you selected when you logged in, no location selection is required.

 ```sh
 ibmcloud is share-create --name my-regional-file-share --profile rfs --size 40 --bandwidth 125 --allowed-access-protocols nfs4 --atem stunnel,none